laktak/zfind/README.md

 # find files modified before 2010 inside a tar
 zfind 'date<"2010" and archive="tar"'

-# find files named *.go and modified today
+# find files named foo* and modified today
-zfind 'name like "%.go" and date=today'
+zfind 'name like "foo%" and date=today'

+# find files that have the extension .jpg or .jpeg
+zfind 'ext in ("jpg","jpeg")'

 # find directories named foo and bar
 zfind 'name in ("foo", "bar") and type="dir"'